<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 DMAIC

-One of the main concepts of Six Sigma methodology and can also be found in Lean.
+One of the main concepts of Six Sigma methodology can also be found in Lean.
 This covers:

 DOE